The Soldier's Details

 According to extended family, Reg corresponded with his English family until his death, confirming his happy childhood in country Western Australia.

-Apparently Reg posted a kimono to his sister in England prior to his death.
+Apparently Reg posted a kimono to his mother in England prior to his death.
 She kept this garment all her life.

 Reg’s mother May ‘Dolly’ Tooze died in 1945 aged 42 at Milverton, Somerset.